inraito/open-energistics/tutorial/v1.2.0/tutorial.md

 * /etc/oecore/crafting/ae_chips.lua
 * /etc/oecore/line/iron_farm.lua

+---

 The first one implement the crafting of AE2 chips, you can find detailed instructions to make it to work inside it.
 And it only requires OECore to run.
 Here's a possible configuration:
 ![](1.png)
 ![](2.png)
 ![](3.png)
+<b>Unexpected behaviour when posting too many tasks is a known issue.
+I believe the bizarre design
+of AE2 inscriber is more responsible for it than my code.
+Correct me if I'm wrong.</b> Given that it's just a sample, and it works smoothly if tasks come in steadily, I'll just leave it there.

+---

 The second one is a virtual assembly line, which uses *Create* machines to produce iron nuggets and flint out of nothing.
 You would need both OECore and OEMM, so make sure you have them installed.
 And, a possible configuration too:
 ![](4.png)

+---

 <b>To start OE</b>: first `cd /etc/oecore` then `init` or `lua init.lua`